upasana-sahu/SQL-Murder-Mystery-IDC/README.md

 Mission:

-Find out who killed the CEO, how, where, and when — using only SQL.
+Find out who killed the CEO, how, where and when — using only SQL.

 ## 🗃️ Database Schema